tangentsoft/pidp8i/doc/cc8-manual.md

 Precision specifiers are parsed but have no effect on the output.
 **TODO**: Claim based on code inspection; verify with tests.

-Returns the number of characters written to the output stream, not including the trailing NUL character.
+On success, it returns the number of characters written to the output stream, not including the trailing NUL character.
+If it encounters an unknown format specifier, it terminates the output string with a NUL and returns -1.

 **WARNING:** This function does not check its buffer pointer for end-of-field, so if you cause it to print more than can be stored at the